Burnett01/docker-images/README.md

 Example:  ``http://YOUR-DOCKER-IP-OR-HOST``

-You can change the port and other things in the ``docker-compose.yml`` file.
+You can change the path, port and other things in the ``docker-compose.yml`` file.